 Making a claim for flood damage

-If you need to make a claim you can do so through our online form or you can call 0333 220 2033 – make sure you have your policy number or vehicle registration number to hand.
+Make a claim through our online form – make sure you have your policy number or vehicle registration number to hand.
 A flooded vehicle is not an automatic write-off; it will depend on whether or not water got into the engine, and how much.
 If the engine is unaffected, the car may be able to simply dry out leaving no lasting damage.